top of page

 Jennifer Misfeldt, MABTR

 MidAmerica Boston Terrier Rescue has seen an increase in scam alerts!
-Because of this, we wanted to help you identify the difference between a reputable rescue and a scam.
-Reputable rescues: -will not ask for a deposit -will require an online adoption application -will not communicate just via text and email -will require a phone interview before any commitment It’s been identified that scammers are copying MABTR adoptable dogs and inventory posting them on 'multiple' Face
+Because of this, we wanted to help you identify the difference between MABTR or a reputable rescue and a scam.
+Reputable rescues: will not ask for a deposit will require an online adoption application will not communicate just via text and email will require a phone interview before any commitment A guide to questions to ask to ensure you are working with a reputable breeder if that is the route you tak

 Jennifer Misfeldt, MABTR